muhammadayaan2276/E-Commerce-Website-2025-With-Functionality-And-Responsiveness-Hackathon-By-Ayaan-Zeeshan/README.md

 - **Customizable**: Built with modern tools, allowing for easy updates and styling.
 - **Responsive**: Works seamlessly across devices.
 - **Integrated**: Combines third-party APIs and a CMS for a robust backend.

+## Chalenges

+My Hackathon Experience: Challenges, Learnings, and Suggestions
+Challenges:
+Participating in the hackathon was both exciting and demanding.
+One of the key challenges was managing time effectively within the strict deadlines while ensuring high-quality work.
+Debugging complex issues during the integration of APIs and building dynamic features for the Furniro app added to the pressure.
+Additionally, ensuring a seamless user interface and addressing performance bottlenecks required a lot of focus and quick problem-solving.

+Learnings:
+The experience was a significant learning opportunity.
+I improved my skills in working with APIs, creating responsive designs using Next.js and Tailwind CSS, and implementing efficient state management for "Add to Cart" functionality.
+Collaborating with teammates enhanced my understanding of teamwork and communication in a fast-paced environment.
+I also learned to prioritize tasks and test applications thoroughly under time constraints.

+Suggestions:
+To improve future hackathons, it would be helpful to have more structured mentoring sessions during the event to resolve blockers quickly.
+Additionally, allocating dedicated time for user testing and feedback could further refine the projects.
+Lastly, having pre-hackathon workshops or resource materials on the required tech stack would help participants be better prepared.

 ## Contributing
 We welcome contributions!
 Follow these steps: